FormingWorlds/PROTEUS/docs/installation.md

         - The variable `RAD_DIR` must point to the SOCRATES installation path.
 It is best to add this to your shell rc file.

-        - Setup other variables

-            ```console
-            source PROTEUS.env
-            ```
-            This file can also be added to your shell rc file.

 9. Setup interior evolution model (**SPIDER**)

     ```console